NativeScript/nativescript-cli/docs/man_pages/project/testing/run.md

 <% if((isConsole && isMacOS) || isHtml) { %>### Attributes
 `<Platform>` is the target mobile platform on which you want to run your project.
 You can set the following target platforms.
-* `android` - Runs your project on a connected Android device, in the native emulator or in Genymotion.
+* `android` - Runs your project on a connected Android device, in the native emulator.
 * `ios` - Runs your project on a connected iOS device or in the iOS Simulator.<% } %>

 <% if(isHtml) { %>